Finance & Insurance · San Angelo, TX

 What the Data Says About Western Shamrock Finance

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Finance & Insurance industry average of $464 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Western Shamrock Finance to date.
+The Finance & Insurance sector average runs $309 per employer.
 The Wage and Hour Division added 1 case producing $58,399 in back wages owed to 532 affected workers.

 Wage & Hour Findings